sebastiansam55/boxlinux/README.md

 * Selection of folders and files based off of filenames

-	* All as far as I have tested
+	* Most, I have yet to finish all of them.

 * Authentication (through BOX v1 API)